vladbph/cymatix-doc/README.md

     ```
     Unless `bi_lstm` is enabled, model will not be able to tell that in first case `ABC` refers to a `pizza type` and in second, to `pizza toppings`.
 It is sort of look ahead.
 There is an alternative though - enable convolutional layer.

 - Confidence level.
 By default, `0.9` - 90%.
-Level to consider deduction reliable.
-If deduced intent has lower probability, it will be replaced with `error_intent` if it is set.
+Level to consider inference reliable.
+If infered intent has lower probability, it will be replaced with `error_intent` if it is set.
     ```
     "confidence":0.9
     ```